I’m not a politician. I am an engineer. I solve large scale problems.

 Why Angola, Indiana?
 Scholarships.

 Like a lot of families, a college education would never have been possible for me without scholarships and working while going to school.

 Hard work got me a full ride to grad school at Purdue where Neil Armstrong had studied engineering.
-I thought I was living the dream but it was really the opportunity to graduate debt free that made my American dream a reality.
+I thought I was living the dream, but it was really the opportunity to graduate debt free that made my American dream a reality.

 - Healthcare assurance which will boost productivity and reduce debt

-- High-skilled education opportunities leading to increased incomes
+- Education opportunities leading to increased incomes

 If the GI bill can put Neil Armstrong on the moon, imagine where Education for All can take America.
 Delivering high quality healthcare and education to ~327 million people is an engineering scaling problem that we can solve together.

-Send me to Congress to be your representative, and we can all experience Life, Liberty and the pursuit of Happiness.
+Send me to Congress to be your representative, and we can all experience Life, Liberty, and the pursuit of Happiness.